What to Know When Your Book Is Getting Published

 The “Big 5” Include:

-Each of them have a strong basis in New York City and endless connections within the field and market of publishing.
+Each of them has a strong basis in New York City and endless connections within the field and market of publishing.
 Their subsidiary divisions are also all fair game to pitch to.

 Like I said before, publishers will take you more seriously if you familiarize yourself with their terms in a publishing glossary.
 This will help with your overall success in getting published right out of the gate.